Need personalized guidance? Start with a free consultation to understand the complete process tailored to your specific requirements.

 Regulatory Authorities Involved in Dubai Mainland Business Setup

-• Department of Economic Development (DED): Issues the trade license and approves the company name and activity.
+• Department of Economy and Tourism (DET): DET Issues the trade license and approves the company name and activity.

-• Dubai Municipality: Reviews and approves the office premises and Ejari for the business location.
+• Dubai Municipality: Dubai Municipality Reviews and approves the office premises and Ejari for the business location.

-• Federal Tax Authority (FTA): Oversees VAT registration for businesses that meet the criteria.
+• Federal Tax Authority (FTA): FTA oversees VAT registration for businesses that meet the criteria.

-• Ministry of Human Resources and Emiratisation (MOHRE): Grants labor approvals and employee work permits.
+• Ministry of Human Resources and Emiratisation (MOHRE): MOHRE grants labor approvals and employee work permits.

-• General Directorate of Residency and Foreigners Affairs (GDRFA): Processes investor and employment visa applications.
+• General Directorate of Residency and Foreigners Affairs (GDRFA): GDRFA processes investor and employment visa applications.

 Some businesses may also require additional approvals from specific departments like the Dubai Health Authority (DHA) or Real Estate Regulatory Agency (RERA) based on their sector.